dotnet/aspnetcore/src/Framework/README.md

 ## Description

-The following contains a description of each sub-directory in the `DataProtection` directory.
+The following contains a description of each sub-directory in the `Framework` directory.

 - `App.Ref.Internal`: Empty project for identifying the non-stable version of AspNetCore at the time the targeting pack was  last built
 - `App.Ref`: Contains reference assemblies, documentation, and other design-time assets